galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    **Total reads** | 35 | 45 | 106
 >    **Scaling factor** | 3.5 | 4.5 | 10.6
 >
->    *For the purpose of the example, we are score using a factor of 10.*
+>    *Because of the small values in the example, we are scoring using a factor of 10.*
 >
 > 2. Divide the read counts by the "per million" scaling factor
 >